Emma Guffey Miller left a long-lasting legacy on Slippery Rock University’s campus, in large part due to her national political affiliations.

-In 1924, at the age of fifty, Mrs. Miller was elected to the Democratic National Convention as a delegate for women’s rights and was given the honor of becoming the first woman to ever receive a nomination to the United States Presidency.
-She spent her political life as an advocate for women’s rights; she was a very active supporter for the League of Women Voters, and she worked towards the establishment of an equal rights amendment to the U.S. Constitution until her death in 1970.
+During the 1920s, Miller increasingly focused her attention on work within the Democratic Party.
+In 1924, at the age of fifty, Mrs. Miller was elected to the Democratic National Convention as a delegate for women’s rights and was given the honor of becoming the first woman to ever receive a nomination as a candidate for the U.S. Presidency.
+Miller developed friendships with many prominent figures in the Democratic Party, most notably Eleanor and Franklin D. Roosevelt.
+This friendship marked her solidification in the Democratic Party, as she was asked to deliver a number of seconding speeches for Presidents and other influential people.
+She spent her political life as an advocate for women’s rights, and worked towards the establishment of an equal rights amendment to the U.S. Constitution until her death in 1970.

-Infamous tales of ghostly appearances in Miller Auditorium have long been a part of campus lore.
-A professionally-conducted experiment has even concluded that there is a paranormal presence in the auditorium.
+In recognition of her substantial contributions to the campus landscape, in 1960 Slippery Rock State College designated its new theater and performing arts building Miller Auditorium.
+Miller was an honored guest speaker at the building's dedication, and at a number of events in the auditorium until her death on February 23, 1970.
+Since Miller's passing, tales of ghostly appearances in Miller Auditorium have been a part of campus lore.
+Experimental examinations by paranormal investigators even concluded that there is a paranormal presence in the auditorium.
 Many suggest that this presence is perhaps Miller herself, keeping watch over her legacy and the building that bears her name.